alphagov/notifications-python-client/DOCUMENTATION.md

 ### Upload your file

-The file you upload must be a PDF, CSV, text file or Microsoft Word document smaller than 2MB.
+You can upload PDF, CSV, .odt, .txt and MS Word Document files.
+Your file must be smaller than 2MB.
 [Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support/ask-question-give-feedback) if you need to send other file types.

 Pass the file object as a value into the personalisation argument.
 For example: